gadkeidar/recode/README.md

 # recode
-Converter from one coding system another.
+Converter from one coding system to another.

-Currently based on ICD-10 Recodes Tables from NCHS of CDC.
+Based on ICD-10 Recodes Tables from

-Can be extended to other recodes definition, by defining appropriate re patterns.
+ National Center for Health Statistics (NCHS) of Centers for Disease Control and Prevention (CDC), but can be used with other recodes definitions.

+Requires Python 3.8+.